spgennard/vscode_cobol/README.md

 ### Task: Single file compile using Micro Focus COBOL - ERRFORMAT(2)

 The example below shows you how you can create a single task to compile one program using the `cobol` command.

-For Net Express/Server Express compilers use the "$mfcobol-errformat2-netx-sx" problem matcher as although the directive ERRFORMAT"2" is used, the compiler output error format is slightly different.

 ```json
 {